 Whether Ensign stays in the race is almost irrelevant to both parties.
 If he stays, he loses to Heller.
 If he drops out, it will have little discernable impact.
 That gives Nevada its second chance in two years to host a premier Senate matchup, one that neither party can count on, and in which both must invest.

-This article appears in the Feb.
-17, 2011, edition of National Journal Daily.
+This article appears in the February 17, 2011, edition of NJ Daily.